Different Types of Air Conditioners: Choosing the Best AC for Your Home

 2. Energy Consumption

 Ensure purchasing an energy-efficient air conditioning system that can help decrease your utility bills.
-The energy efficiency ratio is also known as EER rating.
+The energy efficiency ratio is also known as the EER rating.
 It is important to check so that the most cost-effective option can be taken into consideration.
 The higher the rating, the more efficient the system is.

 Another closely related parameter is the Seasonal Energy Efficiency Ratio (SEER).
 The SEER rating of a unit is the cooling output divided by the total electric energy input during the same period.